Frequently Asked Questions

 What if I need lab work, imaging or prescriptions?

-Physician services provided, including at home procedures, are included in the fee.
-Dr. Perez will provide lab work/imaging requisitions and prescriptions, if needed.
-Obtaining and payment for lab work, prescription medications and imaging will be the patient’s responsibility (insurance or cash pay).
+These services, if necessary, are part of the evaluation.
 As Dr. Perez is NOT the Primary Care Provider for the parent or baby, if your insurance requires a referral to see a specialist, it will need to be obtained from the PCP.
 Information regarding specialists can be provided by Dr. Perez.

 Insurance/payment